-Washington has more than dozen ski resorts for your winter sports pleasure.
+Washington has more than a dozen ski resorts for your winter sports pleasure.
 The Cascade Mountains east of Seattle provide numerous downhill skiing and snowboarding opportunities.
-They extend from southern British Columbia through Washington, Oregon and into northern California.
+They extend from southern British Columbia through Washington, Oregon, and into Northern California.

 Whether you’re looking for ski resorts on the western side of the state near Seattle or out east near Spokane, there are some options for everybody.
 Most of the ski resorts reside closer to Seattle in the western/central part of the state.
 Although those local to Spokane can venture into northern Idaho for some excellent ski areas.

 Other Featured Resorts in WA